RioCan achieves high end of FFO guidance range and announces 6% distribution increase

 • Strong tenant demand delivered retail committed occupancy of 97.9% and renewal retention ratio of 91.5%

 TORONTO, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- RioCan Real Estate Investment Trust (“RioCan" or the "Trust”) (TSX: REI.UN) announced today its financial results for the three months and year ended December 31, 2022 (the "Fourth Quarter").
+15, 2023 (GLOBE NEWSWIRE) -- RioCan Real Estate Investment Trust ("RioCan" or the "Trust") REI announced today its financial results for the three months and year ended December 31, 2022 (the "Fourth Quarter").

 "RioCan's well-positioned assets, strong and stable tenant mix and delivery of exceptional developments drove strong results in 2022," said Jonathan Gitlin, President and CEO of RioCan.
 "RioCan has proven the stability and resilience of our portfolio and our ability to deliver on our growth strategy.
 We are poised to succeed in any environment and benefit from the favourable supply / demand dynamics within the Canadian retail real estate sector.
 At the same time, our established development platform continues to fuel future growth.
 With confidence in our competitive advantages, I am pleased to announce a distribution increase aligned with our goal to deliver consistent, sustainable growth for our unitholders."